Buying a Condo or Condotel in Hawaii

 - Pending litigation will be considered on a case-by-case basis to determine if the condo needs to be financed with a non-warrantable condo loan

 - More than 10% of the owners are delinquent on HOA fees

 - More than 10% of the annual budget is from HOA owned condos

-A condotel, a shortened version “condo hotel,” features many amenities that one might find in a hotel, such as a front desk for check-ins, a concierge or activities desk, and maid service.
-Many condominium properties in Hawaii operate at condotels due to Hawaii being a very popular vacation destination.
+A condotel, a shortened version of “condo hotel,” features many amenities that one might find in a hotel, such as a front desk for check-ins, a concierge or activities desk, and maid service.
+Many condominium properties in Hawaii operate as condotels due to Hawaii being a very popular vacation destination.

 Please note: Condos no longer need a full sized kitchen to be financeable.